 If you sue someone for causing your internal bleeding in a car crash, the time you have to initiate your lawsuit is limited.
-In Washington, the statute of limitations allows a three-year timeframe to file suit.
+The statute of limitations in Washington allows a three-year timeframe to file suit.
 That means you must file your lawsuit against the at-fault party within three years of the accident date.

 The statute of limitations for wrongful death cases also allows a three-year timeframe for filing.
 The personal representative of the deceased’s estate has three years from the date of the death to initiate a lawsuit.

 Get Justice with an Experienced Car Accident Attorney in Lakewood